 CBEM data tables provide a reference for exploring childhood bereavement rates across multiple states and counties.
 The tables display each state’s CBEM results by age 18 and 25.

-The CBEM generates two distinct estimates:
+The CBEM generates three distinct estimates:

 - Projected CBEM prevalence rates reflect the number and percent of youth who will experience the death of a parent or sibling.
 Projected results help prepare for future demands of services, grief resources, a qualified workforce, and advocacy efforts.